Analysis Based on factual reporting, although it incorporates the expertise of the author/producer and may offer interpretations and conclusions.

 How much is your water worth?”

-When a number of easements granted to Enbridge expired in 2013, the Bad River Tribal Council met and voted against renewing pipeline access.
+When a number of easements granted to Enbridge expired in 2013, the Bad River Tribal Council voted against renewing pipeline access.
 The council was motivated by a spill a few years earlier, when another Enbridge pipeline burst and poured more than 800,000 gallons of oil into the Kalamazoo River in neighboring Michigan.
 Leoso says this influenced the Bad River Tribe’s decision to vote no.

 “It was unanimous,” she says.
 “No one abstained.
 I was surprised because we’re so conditioned to just go along with everything.
 I was like, ‘Oh, OK.
 We’re starting to play ball now?
 Let’s do this thing.’”